- 1 Safe And Natural Ways to Treat Your Dog At Home

-Safe Ways to Treat Your Dog At Home
+Safe And Natural Ways to Treat Your Dog At Home

-Skin tags are very common in people, but did you know that skin tags on dogs are also very common?
+Skin tags are common on human people (muggles?!), but did you know that skin tags on dogs are also common?

-They are benign growths that are generally skin-colored and are frequently described as small bulbs made up of loose skin.
-In humans they are generally about the size of a small pencil eraser.
-While most skin tags remain small, it is entirely possible that others may grow to the size of a standard grape.
+They are benign growths that are generally skin-colored and are small bulbs made up of loose skin.
+In humans, they are usually about the size of a small pencil eraser.
+While most skin tags remain small, others may grow to the size of a standard grape.

 Proportionately the same is true for our canine friends.

 Skin tags are generally harmless growths.
-Most humans will develop one or two skin tags during their lifetime, but it is also not unusual for some to develop hundreds of them.
-They develop equally in men and women.
-Interestingly skin tags seem to be more frequent in people who are considerably overweight.
+Most dogs will develop one or two skin tags during their lifetime, but it is also not unusual for some to develop hundreds of them.
+They develop equally in male and female dogs.
+And just like with humans, skin tags seem to be more frequent in dogs who are overweight.

 While some skin tags may fall off without being cut or frozen off, most of them are persistent and will remain unless they are physically removed.
 In the world of medicine, the correct term for a skin tag is acrochordon.